illustration of a shadow of a head, inside it multiple levels in a pyramid structure to show this blog is about developing high potential talent

 5. Difficulty providing leadership exposure.

 It’s great that you have identified leadership potential, but what are you doing to get these people ready for their next role?
-Often, development may be happening in the form of coursework, but this isn’t real exposure to leadership.
-What high potentials need is on-the-job training or the opportunity to “try on” leadership in a role simulation.
+While development in the form of coursework provides valuable foundational knowledge, high potentials also benefit from direct exposure to leadership.
+On-the-job training and opportunities to “try on” leadership in a role simulation offer hands-on experiences to prepare high potentials for the challenges they may face in their next career step.

 And usually, it’s even harder for organizations to get individual contributors leadership exposure, but bringing focus to this group is necessary.
 Don’t forget to include stretch assignments and other forms of leadership experience in the development plans for your early high potentials.